Explore the Lunacy interface

-The Lunacy interface is intuitive and minimal.
-It contains only essential controls, so you don’t have to spend much time learning how to interact with it.
+Lunacy’s interface is intuitive and minimal.
+It won’t take long for you to learn how to interact with it.

 - Document assets (components, layer and text styles)

 - Built-in libraries of icons, photos, illustrations, as well as UI kits and plugins